 Preplanning For Trenching and Excavation

 Regardless of how many trenches digging, propping, and backfilling jobs, a contractor has completed in the past, each new job should be approached with caution and planning.
-The insufficient initial preparation is the cause of many workplace accidents.
+Insufficient initial preparation is the cause of many workplace accidents.
 Correcting errors in shoring or curving after the Occupational Safety and Health Administration work begins slows down the process, increases the project’s expense, and increases the risk of a cave-in or other digging disaster.

 Companies should learn as much as possible about the worksite and the resources they would need to complete the task efficiently and in accordance with OSHA guidelines before beginning trench digging and excavating projects.
 When employers are planning new ventures, a protection checklist can be useful.
 Take the following points into consideration,